NaveenKola2004/PYTHON/topic1.md

 # PYTHON
-<p>python is progarmming language it was intoduced by the gudio van rossom in 1991
+- Python is progarmming language
+- It was intoduced by the gudio van rossom in 1991
+- It is interputed language
+  - it execute the code in line by line
+  - incase any error occur in the statement it stop the code exection and the show the error of it

 ### syntax
 ```python